Blast Cult’s “The Great White”

-Djordje has been playing Orange Terror Bass 1000W amp since early 2013.
-Blast Cult bass with an Orange amp, what a killer combo!
+Djordje has been using Orange amps since early 2013.
+His current setup includes 4 Stroke 500W amplifier with two OBC410 cabinets.
+Blast Cult with an Orange amp, what a killer combo!

 It has always been really hard to catch the real natural sound of double bass.
 It is even harder with the slap bass, since there are two different sounds coming out at the same time.
 These amazing mics were recommended to Djordje by producer Samur Khouja.
 He used them during Fishtank Ensemble’s Woman in Sin session and fell in love with MA-200 and MA-100.
 The Mojave folks loved Djordje’s sound and wanted him on their team.
 Since then, Djordje carries these two mics every time he goes to the studio.
 Just check Fishtank’s video clip and see (hear) what we’re talking about!

 If you think that all cables are the same, you obviously never tried Mogami!

 Zvecka “Bass tambourine”